Central African Republic: in Bouboui, the fuel crisis is slowing down the activity and daily life of residents

 « This fuel problem has a negative impact on my family.
 Most of the village’s cassava mills have ceased operations.
 The only ones who operate thanks to resellers charge us exorbitant prices.
 The small bucket of cassava that we usually grind at 50 CFA francs increases to 125 CFA francs. »

 Resellers play a significant role in Bouboui but some mix the raw fuel with undesirable products such as water and dyes.
-Alain-Blaise, a user, complains about the morality of some people. “ This practice is not at all normal.
+Alain-Blaise, a user, complains regarding the morality of some people. “ This practice is not at all normal.
 I bought my motorcycle for 700 000 CFA francs.
 But some dealers mix the fuel with water as well as dyes to increase the quantity and get a lot of money.
 Today the engine of my motorcycle no longer works “, he laments.

 Since the start of the year, around twenty fuel reseller depots have caught fire in Bangui and in the interior of the country, causing significant material damage.
 Last June, the Minister of Energy took the decision to ban the anarchic sale of fuel.
 But due to the lack of service stations in remote areas such as Bouboui, dealers continue to supply their villages with petroleum products.